calphool/TRS80GS/README.md

 I *could* probably build a PPP interface and do stuff like surf the web or use FTP from a 40 year old TRS-80 Model 1, but we'll save all that software work for a later date.

 The only trouble with having a UART is that now I have *two* interrupts to deal with, so you won't be able to simultaneously use the VPD's interrupts *and* the UART's interrupts.
-I've included a jumper to allow you to switch one you're working with.
+I've included a jumper to allow you to switch which one you're working with.

 TMS9118A
 --------